 - Look for punctuation niceties.

-- Comma after introductory phrases or clauses.
+- A comma after introductory phrases or clauses.

 - Semicolon only to divide complete sentences or in a long list between phrases that have internal punctuation.